coder-xiaotian/swc-useclient/README.md

 # use-client
 [中文](https://github.com/coder-xiaotian/swc-useclient/blob/main/README-ZH.md)

-A swc plugin that automatically converts component libraries into "React Client Component".
+A swc plugin that automatically converts React component libraries into "React Client Component".
 For example, you can automatically convert components from @mui into "React Client Component" without having to wrap a component that uses "use client".

 ## Configuration
 + include: ["@mui/material"]